byangw/byangw.github.io/_pages/about.md

 social: false # includes social icons at the bottom of the page
 ---

 Hello, welcome to Bowen Yang's page.
-Currently I'm a Ph.D. student at [Department of Electronic and Computer Engineering (ECE)](https://ece.hkust.edu.hk/), the Hong Kong University of Science and Technology (HKUST).
+Currently I'm a Ph.D. student at [Department of Electronic and Computer Engineering (ECE)](https://ece.hkust.edu.hk/), the Hong Kong University of Science and Technology (HKUST), supervised by [Prof. George Jie Yuan](https://ece.hkust.edu.hk/eeyuan).
 My research mainly focuses on the scene understanding and navigation problem of mobile robots in complex 3D environments.
 I'm also interested in SLAM, deep learning and 3D reconstruction.

 I received my bachelor degree at [Department of Electronic and Information Engineering (EIE)](https://www.polyu.edu.hk/eee/), the Hong Kong Polytechnic University (PolyU).
 After that, I worked as an exchange researcher in [Robotic Systems Lab (RSL)](https://rsl.ethz.ch/), Federal Institute of Technology Zurich (ETH Zurich) for one year.